permasean/order-management-poc/apps/order-management-api/README.md

 ### `POST /orders/:id/review`

 Submit a manual review decision for an order in `MANUAL_REVIEW` status.
-Completes the Trigger.dev wait token, resuming the workflow.
+Sends a signal to the Temporal workflow, resuming it.

 **Request body:**